-- We may not be able to generate sufficient cash from operations to enable us to pay the minimum quarterly distribution on the common units every quarter - You may receive less than the minimum quarterly distribution because fees and cost reimbursements due to Ultramar Diamond Shamrock and its affiliates may be substantial and will reduce our cash available for distribution. - We depend upon Ultramar Diamond Shamrock for the crude oil and refined products transported in our pipelines and handled at our terminals and storage facilities, and any reduction in those quantities could reduce our ability to make distributions to our unitholders. - Distributions to unitholders could be adversely affected by a significant decrease in demand for refined products in the markets served by our pipelines. - Our ability to make distributions to unitholders could be reduced by a material decline in production by any of Ultramar Diamond Shamrock's McKee, Three Rivers, or Ardmore refineries. - Ultramar Diamond Shamrock's seven-year agreement to use our pipelines and terminals will be suspended if material changes in market conditions occur that have a material adverse effect on Ultramar Diamond Shamrock, which could adversely affect our ability to make distributions to our unitholders. - Any loss by Ultramar Diamond Shamrock of customers in the markets served by our refined product pipelines may adversely affect our ability to make distributions to unitholders. - If our assumptions concerning population growth are inaccurate or Ultramar Diamond Shamrock's growth strategy is not successful, our ability to make or increase distributions to unitholders may be adversely affected. - New competing refined product pipelines could cause downward pressure on market prices, as a result of which Ultramar Diamond Shamrock might decrease the volumes transported in our pipelines. - If one or more of our tariff rates is reduced, if future increases in our tariff rates do not allow us to recover future increases in our costs, or if ratemaking methodologies are altered, our ability to make distributions to unitholders may be adversely affected. - A material decrease in the supply, or a material increase in the price, of crude oil available for transport through our pipelines to Ultramar Diamond Shamrock's refineries, could materially reduce our ability to make distributions to unitholders. - If we are not able to successfully acquire, expand, and build pipelines and other logistics assets or attract shippers in addition to Ultramar Diamond Shamrock, the growth of our business will be limited. - Any reduction in the capability of or the allocations to our shippers in interconnecting third party pipelines could cause a reduction of volumes transported in our pipelines and could negatively affect our ability to distribute cash to unitholders. - Ultramar Diamond Shamrock and its affiliates have conflicts of interest and limited fiduciary responsibilities, which may permit them to favor their own interests to the detriment of unitholders.
+- We may not be able to generate sufficient cash from operations to enable us to pay the minimum quarterly distribution on the common units every quarter. - You may receive less than the minimum quarterly distribution because fees and cost reimbursements due to Ultramar Diamond Shamrock and its affiliates may be substantial and will reduce our cash available for distribution. - We depend upon Ultramar Diamond Shamrock for the crude oil and refined products transported in our pipelines and handled at our terminals and storage facilities, and any reduction in those quantities could reduce our ability to make distributions to our unitholders. - Distributions to unitholders could be adversely affected by a significant decrease in demand for refined products in the markets served by our pipelines. - Our ability to make distributions to unitholders could be reduced by a material decline in production by any of Ultramar Diamond Shamrock's McKee, Three Rivers, or Ardmore refineries. - Ultramar Diamond Shamrock's seven-year agreement to use our pipelines and terminals will be suspended if material changes in market conditions occur that have a material adverse effect on Ultramar Diamond Shamrock, which could adversely affect our ability to make distributions to our unitholders. - Any loss by Ultramar Diamond Shamrock of customers in the markets served by our refined product pipelines may adversely affect our ability to make distributions to unitholders. - If our assumptions concerning population growth are inaccurate or Ultramar Diamond Shamrock's growth strategy is not successful, our ability to make or increase distributions to unitholders may be adversely affected. - New competing refined product pipelines could cause downward pressure on market prices, as a result of which Ultramar Diamond Shamrock might decrease the volumes transported in our pipelines. - If one or more of our tariff rates is reduced, if future increases in our tariff rates do not allow us to recover future increases in our costs, or if ratemaking methodologies are altered, our ability to make distributions to unitholders may be adversely affected. - A material decrease in the supply, or a material increase in the price, of crude oil available for transport through our pipelines to Ultramar Diamond Shamrock's refineries, could materially reduce our ability to make distributions to unitholders. - If we are not able to successfully acquire, expand, and build pipelines and other logistics assets or attract shippers in addition to Ultramar Diamond Shamrock, the growth of our business will be limited. - Any reduction in the capability of or the allocations to our shippers in interconnecting third party pipelines could cause a reduction of volumes transported in our pipelines and could negatively affect our ability to distribute cash to unitholders. - If you read the historical financial statements of Shamrock Logistics Operations without considering the results of operations and financial position of similar pipeline, terminalling and storage assets that support the McKee, Three Rivers and Ardmore refineries and that